x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 ### my personal view about this

-For how small those changes seem from the outside, they proved to be big, and their reasons and implications numerous.
+For how small those changes seem from the outside, they proved to be big, and their reasons and implications are numerous.

-With the initrd solution to the split-usr issue, an attempt has been made to modernize a workflow that is generally less and less seen in the wild, in order to not lose the creative part of the community, while maintaining the bigger part happy.
+With the initrd solution to the split-usr issue, an attempt has been made to modernize a workflow that is generally less and less seen in the wild, to not lose the creative part of the community, while maintaining the bigger part happy.

-Replicating and maintaining artistic configurations such as shared ro /usr via NFS over an entire linux infrastructure, requires inventiveness, effort in testing and maintenance, biting your tongue when the manager buys from a bad vendor,... and generally time, which is an extremely pricy asset.
+Replicating and maintaining artistic configurations such as shared ro /usr via NFS over an entire Linux infrastructure, requires inventiveness, effort in testing and maintenance, biting your tongue when the manager buys from a bad vendor,... and generally, time, which is an extremely pricy asset.
-One thing that I couldn't stop thinking is that by "playing" with your os that way, you are treating your linux as something that barely exists anymore in the majority of cases.
+One thing that I couldn't stop thinking is that by "playing" with your os that way, you are treating your Linux as something that barely exists anymore in the majority of cases.

-Nowadays, especially in the enterprise community, you are much more used to virtual machines than baremetal, and more and more used to containers than virtual machines, and generally more used to treating a linux system as something **atomic**, and as **disposable** as possible.
+Nowadays, especially in the enterprise community, you are much more used to virtual machines than baremetal, and more and more used to containers than virtual machines, and generally more used to treating a Linux system as something **atomic**, and as **disposable** as possible.

 What happened is that today we don't really have